jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-12-10.md

 * Assure *Greg* (Secretary) files the signed papers.
 * Assure *Greg* (Secretary) has the filed paperwork for DASA (from *Adam*).
 * Assure *Adam* (Treasurer) gains *Greg*'s access to the DASA bank account.
+* Riaan to e-mail *Johan* and *Jason* about *Greg* collecting the constitution in Cape Town.

 Minutes:

-*
+* Johan still has the constitution in Cape Town.
+Jason still has to sign.
+Greg will attempt to fetch it when he is in Cape Town.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------